 Jessica has always had a passion for working with local nonprofit organizations and specializes in mission-focused events, outreach, fundraising and development.
 When she became the director of the Concord Multicultural Festival in 2013, Jessica found a new passion in working with refugees and immigrants and celebrating the beauty and benefits of diversity in this small, mostly white state in which she grew up.

 As a tireless advocate for underserved communities, Jessica has received awards and honors, and has been featured in multiple publications highlighting her work.
 She is a graduate of Leadership Greater Concord and the Hoffman-Haas Fellowship, and has served on many nonprofit boards, and committees.

-Jessica currently lives in Bow with her husband and two young children who keep her busy when she's not working, and has two adult children who she is very proud of.
+Jessica lives in Concord with her husband and two young children who keep her busy when she's not working, and has two adult children who she is very proud of.

 Rex joined the Overcomers board in 2017 after traveling to Rwanda with Clement.
 They visited local people in their rural homes, listened to their stories, shared meals together, worshipped together, and explored their culture.
 Rex was moved by incredible sense of reconciliation just 25 years after the genocide they lived through.
 This experience provided Rex with insights that inspired him to help Clement and the Overcomers organization.